 Apps that can help you troubleshoot Wi-Fi issues

 Wi-Fi analyzer apps are crucial troubleshooting tools that can show how strong your signal is, how congested your network is and the available networks around you.
 This will allow you to pinpoint any potential issue so you can bolster your connection or get it up and running again.

 Here are three options to get you started for both iOS and Android.

 NetSpot WiFi Analyzer/NetSpot for iPhone

 This free option is a great app for beginners, as it shows off the information your connection is broadcasting in real-time.
-It will show you the strength of your signal while you’re using the app and most of the devices currently connected to your network, which should help to detect if you have unknown devices online that shouldn’t be.
+It will show you the strength of your signal while you’re using the app and most of the devices currently connected to your network, which should help detect if you have unknown devices online that shouldn’t be.

-Opensignal operates off of a massive database with hundreds of cell towers that can help map the coverage you need to check.
+Opensignal operates off a massive database with hundreds of cell towers that can help map the coverage you need to check.
 You can use it to both analyze the best spot in your home for a strong connection as well as rifle through all sorts of information about your wireless connection as well as those around you.

 You may also like: What to do if neighbors are stealing your internet